l-jdavies/100_days_of_code/log.md

 ## Day 75, August 13, 2020
 Reviewed flashcards and finished taking notes and flashcards for lesson 1.
 Got started on lesson 2, which looks at Minitest.

+## Day 76, August 14, 2020
+Sat in on the RB120 study group because I'll be leading a session next week.
+Plus flashcards and reviewed notes.

+## Day 77, August 15, 2020
+Flashcards and completed assignment to create Minitest for Todolist.